#BeMoreBHASVIC Wellbeing support

 These are simple ways to maintain positive wellbeing and fall under something we would call 'self-care'.
 Throughout college we encourage students to identify the self-care techniques they find most useful and to build them into their daily routines.
 Our tutorial programme also features specific sessions on issues such as sleep and exercise.

-We have worked with one of our Wellbeing Partners Andrew Wright of Action Your Potential for a number of years to develop a programme of Wellbeing support for students, parents and carers.
+We have worked with one of our Wellbeing Partners Andrew Wright of Action Your Potential (AYP) for a number of years to develop a programme of Wellbeing support for students, parents and carers.
 Andrew's '12 Rocks of Wellbeing' are embedded into our tutorial work and college induction for new students and Andrew delivers bespoke webinars, workshops and videos throughout the year to support with specific elements of wellbeing.
 Archives of Andrew's resources are kept here whilst we will update students, parents and carers with up-and-coming activities through the wellbeing noticeboard, tutorial and newsletters.
-Please see further resources below from previous webinars:
+Please see further information below:

 We are also delighted that Andrew is now working with our Wellbeing Peer Mentors and is devising a podcast, BHASVICRocks to help students prepare for the new year and manage anxiety around exams: more details to follow; but check out the Action Your Potential website.